ashaffer/virtual-component/Readme.md

 Using [redux-effects](https://github.com/redux-effects/redux-effects), you can also keep all side-effects out of your hooks and only return pure values, but that is optional.

+### Notes

+  * The `window.dispatchEvent` stuff is a temporary hack until I think of a better way of doing that.
+  * before/afterUnmount hooks are coming, but they are a bit tricky with virtual-dom.

+If you have any suggestions for either of these, please let me know.

 ## License